Parameterized Complexities of Dominating and Independent Set Reconfiguration: Introduction

 Many other types of reconfiguration problems have been studied as well, and we refer the reader to the surveys by Van den Heuvel \cite{vandenheuvel} and Nishimura \cite{nishimura} for further background.

-\paragraph*{Equivalences between token jumping and token sliding} In Appendix \ref{app:equivalences}, we introduce partitioned variants of token sliding and token jumping in which the tokens need to stay within specified token sets.
-We prove the theorem below by giving reductions from and to the independent set reconfiguration problems (with the four rules: (partitioned) token sliding and (partitioned) token jumping) that control the number of tokens and the length of the reconfiguration sequence.
-We give similar reductions for the dominating set reconfiguration problems.

-\begin{theorem} For the following parameterized problems, their variant with the token jumping rule is equivalent under pl-reductions and fpt-reductions to their variant with the token sliding rule: \textsc{Independent Set Reconfiguration}, \textsc{Timed Independent Set Reconfiguration}, \textsc{Binary Independent Set Reconfiguration} and \textsc{Timed Independent Set Reconfiguration} when moreover parameterized by the length of the sequence.
-The same holds for the dominating set variants. \end{theorem}
+\paragraph*{Equivalences between token jumping and token sliding} In Section~\ref{section:equivalences}, we introduce partitioned variants of token sliding and token jumping in which the tokens need to stay within specified token sets.
+Both for the partitioned and the regular variant, and for the variant with the token jumping rule and the token sliding rule, we prove equivalence under pl-reductions and fpt-reductions for each of the following problems: \textsc{Independent Set Reconfiguration}, \textsc{Timed Independent Set Reconfiguration}, \textsc{Binary Independent Set Reconfiguration} and \textsc{Timed Independent Set Reconfiguration} when moreover parameterized by the length of the sequence.
+The same holds for the dominating set variants.